Billboard Pricing: Re-Calculating the Costs after COVID-19

 Billboard pricing needs to be re-calculated

-By the end of the crisis, billboard companies may not only be counting their losses in billions of dollars, many of their customers might have moved on to embrace other more pocket-friendly advertising alternatives.
-These alternatives are indoor-directed, and have proven to be equally effective, perhaps even more effective than the conventional outdoor methods.
+By the end of the crisis, billboard companies may not only be counting their losses in billions of dollars, but many of their customers might have moved on to embrace other more pocket-friendly advertising alternatives.
+These alternatives are indoor-directed and have proven to be equally effective, perhaps even more effective than the conventional outdoor methods.
 Aside from the fact that they are more expensive, it is difficult to track engagement for out-of-home ads.
 In fact, small businesses face more challenges trying to get a marketing space in the highly competitive ad industry.

 The New York Times aptly described the effect of the pandemic on outdoor advertising as a ‘seismic shock’.
 Even Coca-Cola is among the companies that have limited their ad campaigns during the coronavirus crisis, the New York Times report says.
 Long story cut short; a lot of companies are hitting the brakes on billboard ads and other forms of OOH advertising, and are also pulling back until the coast clears.